nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/development-environment.md

    ```
 3. Select **Run and Debug** → **Launch E2E CLI tests**

-The `CLEANUP_ON_FAIL` environment variable controls whether test resources are cleaned up on failure.

 ## Troubleshooting

 ### Server Not Connecting to Function Runner